esper-io/console_docs/docs/compliance-policy/create-policy.md

 ### Protect Device from Hard/Soft Factory Reset via Policy

 Factory Reset Protection (FRP) places an auto-lock on a GMS-certified device if a user factory resets it with soft or hard keys.
 FRP will auto-lock the device and keep it locked until a pre-authorized Google account ID is entered.
-Additional information about getting your Google Account ID can be found in the [Compliance Policy section](https://docs.esper.io/home/console.html#compliance-policy).
+Additional information about getting your Google Account ID can be found in the [here](../aaps/googlepalysignup.md).

 When you turn on the FRP button in the provisioning template, you’ll need to pick a Google account to authorize future device unlocks.
 Your chosen Google account ID will reverse any future auto-lock events triggered by user factory resets for all devices provisioned with this template.